manobusy/product-api-services/README.md

 Download the project.
 Navigate to the project folder and run mvn spring-boot:run Read the API documentation in Swagger2 (run http://localhost:8080/swagger-ui.html on the browser)

+To monitor metrics
+run http://localhost:8080/prometheus on the browser

 To view the logs
 Navigate to the project folder - /log/productService.log